 “This isn’t that important.
 It can wait until later”

 “I’ll feel more like doing this tomorrow.”

 “I’m too tired right now.”

 There’s a lack of urgency and accountability in the mind of a procrastinator.
 They can’t see that they’re getting in their own way, on the path to their personal vision.
 Yet on a deeper and unconscious level, they have a nagging sense of not being in control of their life, and consequently, they experience a steady depletion in their worthiness and self-esteem – making to harder for them to beat procrastination.

 If a person wants to avoid procrastinating, they need to start by first looking at the big picture of their life.
-These five themes form the foundation for making any behavioral and environmental changes:
+These five themes form the foundation for making any behavioral and environmental changes and beat procrastination: